Algebraic interaction strength for translation surfaces with multiple singularities: Preliminaries on the regular n gon

 where $q_{\beta}$ is the number of sandwiched segments of $\beta$. \end{Prop}

-This second estimate comes directly from the fact that each non-sanwiched segment of $\alpha$ can only intersect once a non-sandwiched segment, and twice a sandwiched segment.
-The first estimate requires more work and is proven in \cite[Section 3.3]{Bou23}.
+The second estimate of Proposition \ref{prop:intersection_BOU23} comes directly from the fact that each non-sandwiched segment of $\alpha$ can only intersect once a non-sandwiched segment, and twice a sandwiched segment.
+The first estimate requires more work.